chipsi007/wufuc/README.md

 ### How do I remove your old patch and use this instead?

-I've included a utility script called `repair_wuaueng.dll.bat` that will initiate an sfc scan and attempt to automatically revert any changes made to `wuaueng.dll`.
+I've included a utility script called `repair_wuaueng.dll.bat` that will initiate an sfc scan and revert any changes made to `wuaueng.dll`.